Southern Red-backed Salamander - Plethodon serratus

 Similar Species:

-Louisiana Range: Known from only four parishes in central Louisiana, Rapides, Natchitoches, De Soto, and Catahoula.
+Louisiana Range: Known from four parishes in Central Louisiana (Rapides, Natchitoches, De Soto, and Catahoula).

 Global Conservation Status: Southern Red-backed Salamanders have a relatively wide distribution in the southeastern United States and a presumed large population, and thus, are listed as Least Concern by the IUCN Red List.
 Their NatureServe Global Conservation Status Rank is G5 (Secure).